ambrose-kutti/ambrose-kutti/README.md

-# Hi 👋, I'm Ambrose
+# Hello There 👋, I'm Ambrose

 A passionate Data Analyst, ML & AI researcher, and Python developer.
 I build data-driven solutions, prototypes, and research experiments — currently focusing on Retrieval-Augmented Generation (RAG) chatbots and TensorFlow-based models.
 Explore this profile for my projects, skills, and ways to connect.